 While I labour to serve with diligence, I sadly can accept no liability on the effects my linked files may have.
 I encourage my beneficiaries to take all possible precautions like backing up prior to flash where, if possible, and never flash the ‘Preloader’ file for MTK based devices unless if they should feel they must.
 After all, every firmware update or rework tend to bear an inherent risk and firmware reloading may worsen a condition where a hardware fault was actually the root cause.

-This is currently my day job and therefore I sadly do need to receive these small donations for the ROM links I share to cater for living expenses.
+This is currently my day job and therefore I unfortunstely do need to collect these small donations for the ROM links I share to cater for living expenses.
 I also incur service related expenses like file procurement and site/file hosting.
 This service type is often offered for free in that ads are normally sold on sites but the business of selling ads has sadly failed me for Christian religious reasons.

 For Christian related reasons, I am not on social media and as a result I have no online profile.
 I do however keep an online journal (autobiography) here.